robotology/how-to-document-modules/README.md

 ### Updating the documentation
-By creation, the special `gh-pages` branch should always mirror the `master` branch and should contain two things more: the doxygen folder along with the `index.html` file.
+By creation, the special `gh-pages` branch should always mirror the `master` branch and should contain two things more: the doxygen directory along with the `index.html` file.
 Regarding the commit history, `gh-pages` should be always [one commit ahead the `master`](https://github.com/robotology-playground/how-to-document-modules/network).

 Whenever you update `master` branch then, do the following to update the documentation accordingly: